Click here to return to site map or click husky pup above to learn more.

 Did I do this?
 No, I made a few exceptions.
 The edit was thus rushed in spurts to finish by 9/3/2014.

-Not to belabor the rest, by making these 'exceptions' repeatedly through edits, the next thing I knew it was Spring 2020.
+Not to belabor the rest, by making these 'exceptions' repeatedly through edits, the next thing I knew it was December 2020.

 It is paramount - for me anyway - to use uninterrupted prime time to write, edit, and publish a novel if I am to have any hope of producing excellent quality within a year, novel-after-novel were that to be my goal (ya see, the compromising must be kept at bay).